Erasmus University Rotterdam: Culture

 As one of four concentrations of Erasmus University, culture is defined broadly with focus on the areas of media, cultural economics, and the high arts.
 Primary research is on society and the arts, including cultural policy, media, and social identity in modern society.
 Faculty has particular strengths in research, and the students tend to graduate with strong research skills for both academic and field placement.

+Protests

+Like other Dutch universities, EUR has seen waves of campus occupations and protests by climate activists and student groups in recent years, particularly targeting university links to the fossil fuel industry and demanding implementation of more sustainable and transparent policies.
+Several high-profile occupations in 2022–2023 were broken up by riot police, sparking controversy around the university's response to activism and freedom of assembly on campus.
+On 30 May and 9 June, as part of a wave of pro-Palestinian protests, students set up a tent encampment.
+This lasted until 9 June after threatened intervention by riot police.

+In 2025, there was a planned demonstration against a professor that made the anti-Palestinian posts.
+On 23 October, the Executive Board issued a statement condemning the demonstration, citing safety concerns and remarked that it offers "space for differences of opinion".